pikazlou/belarusian-contexto/lambda/README.md

 For numpy dependency default AWS layer `AWSSDKPandas-Python39` is used (I've tried including numpy directly ito ZIP as described in [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html), section `Deployment package with dependencies`, but it didn't work).

+Don't forget to give lambda permissions to access DynamoDB.

 To deploy lambdas you have to use AWS CLI profile with corresponding permissions.

 ### Getting words in the order of similarity to specified one